Thiophosphoryl chloride: Synthesis

 Thiophosphoryl chloride can be generated by several reactions starting from phosphorus trichloride.
 The most common and practical synthesis, hence used in industrial manufacturing, is directly reacting phosphorus trichloride with excess sulfur at 180 °C.

-PCl3 + S → PSCl3

 Using this method, yields can be very high after purification by distillation.
 Catalysts facilitate the reaction at lower temperatures, but are not usually necessary.

 Alternatively, it is obtained by combining phosphorus pentasulfide and phosphorus pentachloride.